Email has become just as essential to large and small businesses as the telephone.

-Here is a screenshot showing the email service offered by Bluehost as part of the hosting package.
+Here is a screen shot showing the email service offered by 1abd1 as part of the basic hosting package.

-Notice the popular package has unlmited storage, email addresses and mailboxes.
+Notice the basic package has 500 email accounts and addresses.

 However setup is usually a little more complex than when using the web hosting option.